andrew/ultimate-awesome/README.md

 - [awesome-spring](https://github.com/bsdfzzzy/awesome-spring) - Spring-boot、spring-cloud 中文资料收集.
 - [awesome-ai-from-scratch](https://github.com/buddhi19/awesome-ai-from-scratch) - Let's learn AI from an engineering perspective!
 This guide takes you from the fundamentals to advanced concepts with resources for each step of your journey in AI.
 - [awesome-church-calendar](https://github.com/calendarium-romanum/awesome-church-calendar) - List of liturgical calendar applications and libraries.
-- [awesome-ccamel](https://github.com/ccamel/awesome-ccamel) - 🔖 A collection of awesome things for me, myself and I.
 - [awesome-gemini-omni](https://github.com/cnemri/awesome-gemini-omni) - A curated list of awesome Google Gemini Omni prompt guides, interactive platforms, and creative showcases.
 - [ai-portfolio-selection](https://github.com/dongheechoi/ai-portfolio-selection) - Artificial Intelligence (AI) based Portfolio Selection Papers.
 - [awesome-system-calls](https://github.com/edigaryev/awesome-system-calls) - A categorized list of system calls used by popular Unix-like operating systems.